hanjinliu/cylindra/README.md

 ## Citation

-If you find `cylindra` useful in your work, please consider citing the following paper.
+If you find `cylindra` useful in your work, please consider citing our paper.

 ```
 TODO